jenna0911/lkm-empathic-pain-connectivity/README.md

 One possible way to reduce loneliness is meditation.
 In particular, loving-kindness meditation (LKM), is designed to increase warm and positive feelings toward oneself and others.
+But progressive muscle relaxation (PMR)is control group.

 ![Meditation may reduce loneliness and support empathy](docs/assets/meditation_loneliness_empathy.png)